eoftedal/containerify/README.md

 ### customContent - Adding compiled code to non-node container

 If you want to build a non-node container (e.g. add compiled frontend code to an nginx container), you can use `--customContent`.
-When doing this the normal `node_modules` etc layers will not be added, and workdir, user and entrypoint will not be overridden (allthough they can be explicitely modified if needed).
+When doing this the normal `node_modules` etc layers will not be added.
+By default it does _NOT_ modify then entrypoint, user or workdir, so the base image settings are still used when running.
+You can still override with `--entrypoint` etc. if needed.

 ```
 npm run build  # or some other build command
 containerify --fromImage nginx:alpine --folder . --toImage frontend:latest --customContent dist:/usr/share/nginx/html --toRegistry https://registry.example.com/v2/
 ```

 This will take the `nginx:alpine` image, and copy the files from `./dist/` into `/usr/share/nginx/html`.
-By default it does _NOT_ modify then entrypoint, user or workdir, so the base image settings are still used when running.
-You can still override with `--entrypoint` etc. if needed.

 ### Command line options